Our Beneficiaries Inspire Us!

 The BCHF provides financial support beyond conventional medical plans, EI, or other insurances or benefit plans.
 We are often the first glimmer of hope for these members of the hospitality community.

-Meet Our Beneficiaries.
+Meet some of our Beneficiaries.

 A graduate of Northwest Culinary Academy, Steven was working at The Pear Tree restaurant when he fell ill in January 2016.
 One morning he woke up to no feeling in his feet, the paralysis moved through his body and he immediately underwent surgery to remove a growth on his spine due to a rare staph infection.
 Faced with a 6 month recovery period Steven turned to the BCHF who supported him through his recovery.